callumdavidobrien/yann/README.md

 (@cdo@bsd.network), matrix (@cdo:matrix.org) or twitter (@callumdobrien)
 and I'll give you a writeable link.

-Once you have access to the board, pick a card, move it to the doing lane and put a note in it with your github username.
-When you're done, open a pull request and move the card into the Done lane.
+Once you have access to the board, pick a card in the "Ready for Development" lane, move it to the "Doing" lane and put a note in it with your github username.
+When you're done, open a pull request to "dev" and move the card into the "Done" lane.
 Reviews of open PRs with cards in the done lane are also appreciated! :)